pvdz/escaya/README.md

 ### Options

-The options for the recovery mode  are about the same as  for `parseScript` and `parseScript` except you have to enable `{module: true}` if parsing in module goal.
+The options for the recovery mode  are about the same as  for `parseScript` and `parseModule` except you have to enable `{module: true}` if parsing in module goal.

 No options can be set during an incremental update because it's only possible to reuse a node if it was parsed in the same context that we're currently in.